-delightful: as one sits in one of the caffés - there is one a little smarter than the others a kind of deux garçons176 - the restaurant of the Brufani is too gloomy & the food too dull: it is quite a comfortable hotel - noisy - I prefer an Osteria in smaller, humanly richer town - Gubbio say - with less comfort. & Cecilia Dick was too English & unexportable in Perugia - better in Suffolk or Hampshire I imagine - she is very nice & honest & domestic & young & adores Stuart (who accepts her admiration sweetly) - but I find it difficult to take an interest in what she says (or is) - Monte Pulciano I thought too formally pretty - the views are divine - (I annoyed Adriana S. a little by saying that nothing even in Provence was as magical & unreal as Umbria) & Pienza too small: but Cortona has life of its own & a human -personality - but this was meant to be a business letter.
+Hampshire I imagine - she is very nice & honest & domestic & young & adores Stuart (who accepts her admiration sweetly) - but I find it difficult to take an interest in what she says (or is) - Monte Pulciano I thought too formally pretty - the views are divine - (I annoyed Adriana S. a little by saying that nothing even in Provence was as magical & unreal as Umbria) & Pienza too small: but Cortona has life of its own & a human -personality - but this was meant to be a business letter.

-Well now: The Austrian Opera.177 On receipt of your instructions I telephoned to the Hall: sold out totally.
+Well now: The Austrian Opera.
+180 On receipt of your instructions I telephoned to the Hall: sold out totally.
 As expected.
-I spoke to Claridges - Gibbs, the confidant of haute juivevie - was not there; but his colleagues rummaged round & produced two tickets, not together ($f{2.10.0} \& f{3.3.0}$ or the like) for Friday 24th, Figaro.
+I spoke to Claridges - Gibbs, the confidant of haute juivevie - was not there; but his colleagues rummaged round & produced two tickets, not together (£2.10.0 & £3.3.0 or the like) for Friday 24^{th} , Figaro.
 This I instructed them to keep for Dr Halban.
 I then secured an interview with the Box Office Manager, who furnished 2 more tickets for the same evening but said 25th, the last night, Don Giovanni was really sold out.
 If people returned ... etc. The Claridges buyer is also in the queue for this.
 So you have 2 tickets on the 24th anyway: 25th is very dubious but not totally out of question.
 I have now been 3 times: Don Giovanni was remarkable: the orchestra is celestial: the voices never sing more than mezzo: no temperament, no large romantic unfolding: but an exquisite lyrical stream, not deep, but luminously clear, and unlike anything in serious countries.
-The men - Mr London178 as Don G. a little vulgar: a Canadian Jew of little taste, decent dull voice & the
+The men - Mr London181 as Don G. a little vulgar: a Canadian Jew of little taste, decent dull voice & the manners of one [of] Si[e]gmund Warburg's182 assistants from Hamburg, anxious to please.
+Leporello, Kunz, 183 too vulgar but remarkable acting.
+The two women (Zerlina not v. good) divine:

-177 The Vienna State Opera at Covent Garden.
+180 The Vienna State Opera at Covent Garden.